 Support ticket priority is automatically adjusted based on SLA when submitting a ticket via Terminal.
 Please note: tickets submitted via email are not auto-prioritised, thus may take longer to respond and react.

-SLA plan can be verified by logging into Terminal and checking it in Kronos Cloud service dashboard.
+SLA plan can be verified by logging into Terminal and checking it in Cloud Servers service dashboard.